-- The Republic of Mauritius is politically and socially stable and is well-developed in terms of infrastructure, technological development and logistics. - The Republic of Mauritius has a strong network of local service providers, advisors and professionals including in the audit, accounting, legal and tax sectors, each having links to their African counterparts to provide investors with cross-jurisdictional professional services where necessary. - The Republic of Mauritius does not enforce any withholding taxes on dividends and is not subject to any exchange control regulations. - By holding a Category 1 Global Business Licence (to be replaced by the new Global Business License regime from June 2021), Mauritius Sub will receive certain tax relief on certain types of income in the Republic of Mauritius, provided prescribed substance requirements are met.
+- The Republic of Mauritius is politically and socially stable and is well-developed in terms of infrastructure, technological development and logistics. - The Republic of Mauritius has a strong network of local service providers, advisors and professionals including in the audit, accounting, legal and tax sectors, each having links to their African counterparts to provide investors with cross-jurisdictional professional services where necessary. - The Republic of Mauritius does not enforce any withholding taxes on dividends and is not subject to any exchange control regulations. - By holding a Global Business Licence, Mauritius Sub will receive certain tax relief on certain types of income in the Republic of Mauritius, provided prescribed substance requirements are met.